lmb-freiburg/FreiPose-docker/README.md

 An introductory tutorial example is shown below that gives an overview of FreiPoses' workflow, for a detailed user guide please consult the main repository.

 ## Installation
-**Code will be added upon paper acceptance, so installation is not possible yet.**

 We use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker#quick-start) for easy installation of the framework.
 For installation of Docker follow the steps outlined under the given link.
 If you query your system for installed docker images